computelab/config/README.md

 #### 2. User's home directory

+Each individual developer can have a custom configuration for the Foo app.
 In the user's home directory, create a hidden folder `.foo`.
-Make sure only the user can access the folder.
+Make sure only the current user can access the folder and its content.
 In this hidden folder, create the file `app.properties`,

     bar.endpoint = https://beta.bar.net:8089/
     bar.token = 9C6B9F9B9DCB1